aaronmarr/blog-old/posts/eleventy-travis-ci.md

 ---
-title: Statically Deploy Eleventy to Github Pages using Travis
+title: Deploying Eleventy to Github Pages using Travis CI
 description: Taking a look at deploying an Eleventy static site to Github Pages using Travis CI
-date: 2019-07-25
+date: 2019-09-12
 tags: development
 layout: layouts/post.njk
 ---